pwncollege/computing-101/memory/mem-load/DESCRIPTION.md

 Thus, the `31337` in this context is the _memory address_ and serves to _point to_ the data stored at that memory address.
 After this instruction executes, the value stored in `rdi` will be `42`!

-Let's put this into practice!
+Let us put this into practice!
-I've stored a secret number at memory address `133700`, as so:
+I have stored a secret number at memory address `133700`, as so:

 ```text
   Address │ Contents